Snow causes messy road conditions in parts of RI

 PROVIDENCE, R.I.
-(WPRI) — Give yourself a little extra travel time Friday morning, especially if you live in western Rhode Island.
+(WPRI) — Give yourself a little extra travel time Friday morning, especially if you live away from the coast.

-While some areas have seen rain, others as far south as North Kingstown and Westerly have seen snow falling during the morning commute, with as much as 3″ of slushy snow on the grass and car tops in Greene.
+While some areas are dealing with rain, others as far south as North Kingstown and Westerly have seen snow falling during the morning commute, with as much as 3″ of slushy snow on the grass and car tops in Greene.

+Meteorologist Michelle Muscatello says much of the area will change over to chilly rain or a mix of rain and snow Friday afternoon before it tapers off to lighter showers in the evening.

 - Weather Alert: Rain and Snow Continue Today »